grindytech/gafi-docs/learn/web3-gaming/transparent-random-mining.md

+---
+description: Gafi's Trustless Mechanism
+---

 # Transparent Random Mining

-**The Critical Problems of Mining NFTs on Traditional Blockchain Games**

-In the traditional way of blockchain gaming, the random mechanism is the missing part despite the fact that randomness is an important component of the game.
-Typically, a blockchain game will generate NFTs in the game server and then issue them on the blockchain via the admin wallet.
-In this way, some critical problems occur.

-1. Unreliable: The NFT is generated in-game so players don't know if the NFT is really created the way it should be, and how rare it is.
+Traditional blockchain games often lack a reliable random mechanism, despite its critical role in gaming.
+These games usually generate Non-Fungible Tokens (NFTs) on the game server, which are then issued on the blockchain via an admin wallet.
+This process leads to several issues:

+1. Unreliability: Players cannot verify if the NFTs were created as intended or determine their rarity.
-2. The game is not balanced: this has happened a number of times in the blockchain space where admin wallets have created premium NFTs for themselves for a quick profit or a quick rise to the top.
+2. Imbalanced Gameplay: Instances have occurred where admin wallets have created premium NFTs for personal gain or swift advancement, disrupting game balance.
-3. The danger of being exploited: since the NFT is issued by the admin wallet which is stored somewhere on the game server, this workaround sometimes turns into a big regret when it gets hacked and causes changes smart contract of the whole game.
+3. Exploitation Risk: Since NFTs are issued by an admin wallet stored on the game server, there's a risk of hacking that can lead to changes in the game's smart contract.

+To address these issues, Gafi has introduced the Transparent Random Mining Mechanism (TRMM).

-**Gafi Transparent Random Mining Mechanism (TRMM)**
+I. Gafi’s Transparent Random Mining Mechanism (TRMM)

-TRMM is a trustless mining mechanism in Gafi, let's find out how it works.\
-First, conventional computer randomness is pseudo-random, which is the process of generating a random value from an input that can be time, weather, location, etc., anything that is difficult to predict.\
-But blockchains require deterministic results — where the same input always produces the same output, so there is no way that a truly random value can be generated in the blockchain itself.
+TRMM is a trustless mining mechanism that provides a solution to the inherent limitations of blockchain randomization.
+Traditional computers generate pseudo-randomness — random values derived from unpredictable inputs like time, weather, or location.
+However, blockchains require deterministic results, where the same input always produces the same output, making true random value generation impossible within the blockchain itself.

-Built with [Substrate](https://substrate.io/), the best-in-class blockchain framework that Gafi generates seeds from the off-chain in each block and then sends to the blockchain as input to TRMM, In this way Gafi builds a new trust randomness mechanism for the Game.
+Gafi, built on the state-of-the-art Substrate blockchain framework, generates seeds off-chain for each block and sends them to the blockchain as inputs for the TRMM.
+This innovative approach establishes a new, trustworthy random mechanism for gaming.

+II.
+The Combination of Pre-mint and TRMM

-With the combination of Pre-mint and TRMM, gamers can mint NFT in a transparent and reliable way, let's take an example:
+By combining Pre-mint and TRMM, gamers can mint NFTs in a transparent and reliable manner.
+For instance:

 <figure><img src="../../.gitbook/assets/Screen Shot 2023-06-05 at 18.28.28.png" alt=""><figcaption></figcaption></figure>

-Let's say a racing game wants to generate a collection of 6,300 cars including 5,000 Ferraris, 800 McLarens, and 500 Lamborghinis.
-The chance of random minting would be:\
+Consider a racing game that wants to generate a collection of 6,300 cars, including 5,000 Ferraris, 800 McLarens, and 500 Lamborghinis.
+The chances of randomly minting these cars would be:

-Ferrari: 5,000 / 6,300 \* 100 = 79.37%\
+* Ferrari: 5,000 / 6,300 \* 100 = 79.37%
-McLaren: 800 / 6,300 \* 100 = 12.70%\
+* McLaren: 800 / 6,300 \* 100 = 12.70%
-And Lamborghini: 500 / 6,300 \* 100 = 7.94%.
+* Lamborghini: 500 / 6,300 \* 100 = 7.94%

-With TRMM, NFT mining in blockchain games becomes more transparent.
-Now that we can see the chance of mining each item in the collection, we can see the random value in each block.
+With TRMM, the process of NFT mining in blockchain games becomes transparent.
+Players can view the chances of mining each item in a collection and observe the random value in each block, ensuring a fair and balanced gaming experience.